 The theme also struck me because it is similar to the way we run our company.
 As we emerged from the clean-up of the financial crisis, we simplified and strengthened our company, and we focused on serving our customers and clients to help them live their financial lives.
 We needed a way to talk about what we do.
 We call it “responsible growth.”

 Responsible growth has several tenets: First, we have to grow.
-But our focus on “responsible growth” means we have we have to grow by doing more for our customers and clients.
+But our focus on “responsible growth” means we have to grow by doing more for our customers and clients.
 Not every dollar is a good dollar, if it comes from an activity that doesn’t tie back to a customer need.

 And we are growing in that way.
 Lending to businesses of all sizes is up 12 percent year over year.
 To pick just one of the nearly 90 domestic markets we serve, in Grand Rapids, Michigan, we provided 18 percent more small business loans versus last year, and we are expanding our branch system and adding small business lenders.
 Alongside direct lending to consumers and businesses, we also are the nation’s largest investor in Community Development Financial Institutions, with more than $1 billion invested with 240 community partners around the nation.
 Lending by CDFIs creates access to capital for women and minority-owned small businesses by creating a bridge between ourselves and individuals or small businesses that might otherwise have a hard time getting access to capital.